[Update: In 2014 Lainey was again awarded a California Lawyer of the Year Award (CLAY Award). Read the post about the 2014 recognition.]

 In 2000, California Lawyer Magazine recognized the value of the Structured Negotiations process by naming Lainey and co-counsel Linda Dardarian in the group of twenty one California Lawyers of the Year.
-This article about their work ran in the magazine’s December, 2000 issue.
+This article about their work posted here ran in the magazine’s December, 2000 issue.
+Read the article on the California Lawyer Magazine website.

 This is the fifth year that CALIFORNIA LAWYER has recognized lawyers who made a difference, and each year the task of whittling down the list of nominees becomes more difficult.
 From the beginning we were overwhelmed with names of qualified nominees, with the list growing seemingly exponentially as the deadline approached.
 The lawyers honored here are a diverse group.
 They represented the wrongly accused, sometimes against all odds; helped shape industries; and significantly affected public policy or the legal profession.
 From blowing the whistle on corruption in the state Department of Insurance to cleaning up the air, the accomplishments of these lawyers are impressive.